jahoo/jahoo.github.io/_posts/2019-10-03-klipse-clojure.md

 ```
 ~~~

-and the interpreter will make this into the same HTML as the above.
+and the interpreter will make this into the same HTML as the above (note, the return of the last function call will be printed, if you want more to print you can always use `print` or `println`).
 Here's an example:

 ```eval-clojure
 (defn flip